UtkarshPathrabe/Machine-Learning-BITS-Pilani/Assignments/Machine Learning Assignment 2/Active Learning Assignment.md

 <b>Advantage</b> -> Data available readily, learner controls amount of data, useful when entire data doesn't fit into memory.
 <b>Disadvantage</b> -> Repeated Confidence/ Information calculation on large data set, large data needs to stored and ready for efficient access.

-What is more informative data?
+What is More Informative Data?
 ------------------------------
 Instances that are less certain of the class they belong to.
 Two techniques for choosing more informative points: